DutchDS/Big-Data-Challenge/README.md

 Data was then saved to the remote database using RDS instance on AWS.

+*Level 2 Steps*:

-Level 2: SQL was used to perform a statistical analysis of selected data.
+SQL was used to perform a statistical analysis of selected data.

 A script was provided for creating the 4 required tables in Postgres (schema.sql).
 However, the product_category was not included in it, so a second script (called [after_schema.sql](level-1/after_schema.sql) was created to drop and recreate the products table to include this field.
 This way the output of both dataset can share tables.
 A view linking the 4 tables allows for easy querying and performing analysis.